 Print-and-go Interactive Read Aloud lessons for the entire year!
 This bundle includes 101 complete lessons that set you up for teaching your daily whole group reading lesson with highly effective Interactive Read Alouds.
-Once you have the mentor text suggested for each lesson, all you need to do is print and you are ready to go!
+Once you have the mentor text suggested for each lesson (the texts are NOT included as they are books you’d find in your classroom/school library), all you need to do is print and you are ready to go!

 WHAT IS AN INTERACTIVE READ ALOUD?

 The phrase “Interactive Read Aloud” refers to a read aloud that is a teaching lesson.
 A “read aloud” generally refers to reading a text aloud solely for enjoyment.
 BOTH have a place in an elementary classroom.
 I like to have a quiet and relaxing session of reading aloud from a long a chapter book for the last 15 minutes of our day.
 This is very different from my Interactive Read Aloud, which is when I read a text aloud for a focused, specific lesson.